Danwakeem/loopback-default-where/README.md

 ## Options
 > I know there is supposed to be a way to do this through the loopback scope but it had some strange behavior so I just made a mixin to fix this

-You can put whatever where filter you want
+You can put whatever where filter you want in the mixin opitons
 ```json
 "mixins": {
   "DefaultFilter": {